devfilipe/erlang-utils/cloudi/docker/erlang/README.md

     docker container attach cloudi_erlang

-Alternativelly, you can connect from a remote node:
+Alternativelly, you can connect from a remote node.

     erl -sname n1 -setcookie cloudi